ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 </style>
 ```

-These values compose the **State** of the squares, we define them in the code section of a component and we can manipulate them by the other component methods or render them in the UI.
+These values compose the **State** of the squares, we define the state in the code section of a component to hold component internal data that can change over time.
+The change can happen as a response to user action or system event.
+It is the heart of the component which determines its behavior and how it will render.
+It can only be accessed or modified inside the component or by the component directly.

-And here is the result of this tiny changes we have made:
+And here is the result of these changes we have made:

 ![state changes on click](https://i.imgur.com/QWIKEUU.gif)